OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ought to be matched with a placed taxon in the workspace (in both Eukaryota and Metazoa).
-In OTT 2.9, [??  figure out what happens - not sure], but the number of affected names is quite high, so many false polysemies are created.
+In OTT 2.9, [??  figure out what happens - not sure], but the number of affected names is quite high, so many false homonyms are created.
 Example: the barrier taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].  [example no good in OTT